 |

-Measures to address risks are reviewed by the relevant business divisions, and plans are formulated and implemented.
+Measures to address sustainability-related risks and opportunities are considered by the relevant business divisions, and plans are formulated and implemented.
 The formulated measures and plans are reported by the Sustainability Promotion Department to the Executive Committee for approval.
-The progress of the plans is also reported to the Risk Management Committee and subsequently to the Board of Directors.
+Progress on the plans is reported to the Risk Management Committee and the Executive Committee, and then to the Board of Directors.

 (Aim to achieve carbon neutrality by 2050)